blackshark537/6502/README.md

 The 6502 code is a port to typescript from the javidx9 C++ NES Emulator YouTube Serie. https://www.youtube.com/watch?v=8XmxKPJDGU0

-The assembler code is a port to typescript from the NesHacker 6502 Repo wich has been extended with extra commands to suport label address at compile time. https://github.com/NesHacker/6502
+The assembler code is a port to typescript from the NesHacker 6502 Repo wich has been extended with extra commands to support label address at compile time. https://github.com/NesHacker/6502

 ## Commands